Participation and engagement

-Examples of general messages for everyone:
+Examples of messages to adapt for your organization:

 - Our organization is committed to protecting the health and safety of all employees.
 This includes psychological health and safety.
 We are embarking on a new initiative to improve our health and safety management approach and consider the psychological health and safety of all employees in every facet of our operations.

 - This is an organization-wide program, involving all employees.
 Everyone has a role to play and we will be asking for your help.
 This might include: assisting us in identifying approaches, policies, or processes that can support psychological health and safety in our workplace; providing your input with respect to areas of improvement; commenting on areas where we are already doing well.

 - Rather than focusing on individual mental health, this initiative focuses on how our organizational policies, processes, procedures, and interactions affect our employees' psychological health and safety.
 For those who have specific mental health needs, please access resources through our (insert specific resources – e.g. occupational health, wellness, human resources, EAP).

 - Senior management and the union (if appropriate) are committed to building psychological health and safety into all aspects of the organization's operation.

 - This initiative is a priority for the organization, and accountability will be built into the process at all levels.
 This will be a thoughtful and measured approach to ensure that the outcomes improve the psychological health and safety of all employees.